 On March 12, 2019, Governor Steve Sisolak announced that Nevada would join the U.S. Climate Alliance, a bipartisan coalition of 25 state governors committed to realizing the goals of the Paris Agreement, including reducing GHG emissions to keep global temperature rise well below 2°C (3.6°F).
-During the 2019 session, the Legislature passed multiple climate-forward bills including SB 358 to increase the statewide RPS to 50% by 2030.
+In 2019, the Nevada Legislature passed multiple climate-forward bills including SB 358 to increase the statewide RPS to 50% by 2030.
 The adoption of SB 254 followed, requiring NDEP to develop an annual, rather than quadrennial, GHG emissions inventory for all major sectors of Nevada's economy, including electricity generation, transportation, and other key sectors.
-This legislation also set aggressive, economy-wide GHG emissions-reduction targets for the state: 28% by 2025, 45% by 2030, and net-zero by 2050 (compared to a 2005 GHG emissions baseline).
-The NDEP's 2019 GHG emissions inventory shows that under the policies considered in this report, Nevada will fall 5% short of the 2025 goal and 24% short of the 2030 goal if no additional action is taken by state and local governments.
+SB 254 also set economy-wide GHG emissions-reduction targets for the State: 28% by 2025, 45% by 2030, and net-zero by 2050 (compared to a 2005 GHG emissions baseline).
+NDEP's 2021 GHG emissions inventory shows that under the policies considered in this report, Nevada will fall 7% short of the 2025 goal and 22% short of the 2030 goal if no additional policies or actions are implemented by state and local governments.

-In November 2019, Governor Sisolak issued an executive order on climate change (EO 2019-22) directing State of Nevada agencies to identify and evaluate policies and regulatory strategies to achieve economy-wide GHG emissions-reduction targets established by SB 254.
+In November 2019, Governor Sisolak issued an executive order on climate change (EO 2019-22) directing State of Nevada agencies to identify and evaluate policies and regulatory strategies to achieve economy-wide GHG emissions-reduction targets established by NRS 445B.380.
 The Department of Conservation and Natural Resources and the Governor's Office of Energy were tasked with coordination and implementation of the EO, including development of Nevada's first comprehensive State Climate Strategy.

-Consistent with the goals of the EO to ensure a vibrant, climate-resilient future for Nevada, Governor Sisolak launched the Nevada Climate Initiative (NCI) in the summer of 2020.40 The NCI is focused on helping inform and coordinate the new policies necessary to reduce Nevada's economy-wide GHG emissions and help establish more resilient communities that are prepared to successfully adapt to changing environmental and climatic conditions.
-The 2020 State Climate Strategy41 builds a foundation for future climate action under the NCI in anticipation of the need to take climate action on multiple fronts and serves as a roadmap for policymakers at all levels of government in Nevada for achieving the state's collective climate goals.
+Consistent with the goals of the EO to ensure a vibrant, climate-resilient future for Nevada, Governor Sisolak launched the Nevada Climate Initiative (NCI) in the summer of 2020.41 The NCI is focused on helping inform and coordinate the new policies necessary to reduce Nevada's economy-wide GHG emissions and help establish more resilient communities that are prepared to successfully adapt to changing environmental and climatic conditions.
+The 2020 State Climate Strategy42 builds a foundation for future climate action under the NCI in anticipation of the need to take climate action on multiple fronts and serves as a roadmap for policymakers at all levels of government in Nevada for achieving the State's collective climate goals.